compgeolab/website/team/index.md

 <div class="lead">

-We are an international group of researchers joined by a shared passion for geoscience and high-quality open research software.
+We are a group of scientists joined by a shared passion for geoscience, problem solving, open science, and software engineering.

 </div>